 Edgartown was, for much of the nineteenth century, a place where land met sea in a rough-hewn industrial district that serviced its own whaling fleet and that of shoal-bound Nantucket as well.
-When the whaling industry died, the town seemed destined die with it, until the improbable success of an unlikely business venture began its transformation into a summer resort.
-Join MVM research librarian Bow Van Riper as he traces the rise and fall (and rise) of the Vineyard's oldest port.
+When the whaling industry died, the town seemed destined to die with it, until the improbable success of an unlikely business venture began its transformation into a summer resort.
+Join MVM Research Librarian Bow Van Riper as he traces the rise and fall (and rise) of the Vineyard's oldest port.

 Friday, June 15 at 7:00pm